 - Excellent support

-You can email firstname.lastname@example.org about anything and expect to get a response the same day if it’s within AU business hours.
-Here’s an interaction I had with their support just today, as of the time of writing (February 17 2020):
+You can email [email protected] about anything and expect to get a response the same day if it’s within AU business hours.
+Here’s an interaction I had with their support recently:

 - A good amount of different cryptocurrencies to trade

-Here are all the different cryptocurrencies you can trade on Independent Reserve as of February 2020:
+Here are all the different cryptocurrencies you can trade on Independent Reserve: